o3de/o3de.org/content/docs/tools-ui/uidev-tree-view-component.md

+---
+description: ' Learn how to use the Lumberyard UI 2.0 tree view component to give users a file or list navigation interface in Lumberyard tools and gems. '
+slug: uidev-tree-view-component
+title: Lumberyard UI tree view component
+---
 # Lumberyard UI tree view component<a name="uidev-tree-view-component"></a>

 With the **tree view** component, users can navigate file system directories or a list of hierarchical data in Lumberyard\.
 Each item, such as a node or a branch, can have sub\-items\.
 Items can be expanded to reveal sub\-items\.